-- 1 Tap Single under the Mode & Measure.
+- 1 Tap Single under the Mode & Measure. - Double-tap the 2 Port Transmission (2

 You can choose two measurement modes from each window in the Horizontal or Vertical tab if you want to view dual measurements displayed on one screen.